kushal5306/Momentum_contrast_model_master_thesis/README.md

 The **evaluation metrics** and other aspects of both models remain the same, ensuring a consistent comparison between the two approaches.

 ## Code
 Code files for the above mentioned script cannot be provided in this repository as it is the property of Geberit Gmbh.
-However to test the working of MoCo a jupyter notebook is provided in the code section of this repository.
+However, to test the working of MoCo a jupyter notebook is provided in the code section of this repository.
 The code is based on this notebook as well.
 It is developed by
-AI lighty and highly useful repository for self-supervised training research.
+AI lightly (https://docs.lightly.ai/self-supervised-learning/tutorials/package/tutorial_moco_memory_bank.html) and a highly useful repository for self-supervised training research.

 ## Results and Evaluation